Trilldog13/recruiter-screen-explained/README.md

-# What to Expect on a First-Stage Screening Call
+:star: # What to Expect on a First-Stage Screening Call

 I get it.